perrybutler/WP-OAuth/README.md

 Introduction
 ------------
-WP-OAuth functions in a similar way to the StackExchange/StackOverflow login system.
+WP-OAuth functions in a similar way to the StackExchange/StackOverflow login system which allows users to register or login with the least amount of steps required.

 *The Settings page is where you'll configure the plugin:*